-The capital of Italy, and well known for it’s romantic ambiance, this magnificent city has everything that the discerning traveller needs.
+The capital of Italy, and well known for its romantic ambience, this magnificent city has everything that the discerning traveller needs.
 Steeped in culture, architecture and history – Rome is a stunning “must-see” city.

 Rome is well connected to the rest of the country in terms of road and rail network.
 There is an extensive tram system throughout Rome making transport across the city easy and convenient.
 There are numerous iconic and historical sights which simply must fit somewhere in your itinerary.
 Here’s our pick of the top few:

-The Piazza del Popolo is a large urban square in the centre of Rome.
-There are beautiful fountains and gardens to walk through whilst you soak up the Italian ambiance.
+- The Piazza del Popolo is a large urban square in the centre of Rome.
+There are beautiful fountains and gardens to walk through whilst you soak up the Italian ambience.

-If you want to experience Rome as a whole, why not take a cycle ride around the whole city?
-This is unique experience will allow you to experience not only the usual iconic locations, but will let you discover the beautiful cobbled passages winding their way between the houses.
+- If you want to experience Rome as a whole, why not take a cycle ride around the whole city?
+This is a unique experience will allow you to experience not only the usual iconic locations but will let you discover the beautiful cobbled passages winding their way between the houses.

 Where to stay?

 Hotel Locarno – Hotel Locarno is an Italian gem at the heart of Rome – only moments away from the famous Piazza del Popolo, Colosseum and Vatican.
 Made up of two buildings (dated 1905 and 1920) adjoined by a delightful garden bursting with wisteria, Locarno is the perfect place to experience original 1920s design and decor.
 For more information, click here.